dev1012-lzh/bmark-1/README.md

 # bmark-1
 A benchmark for browsers.
 Simple, fully HTML and javascript.
 Javascript environment (Babylon.js) used to render a huge number of cubes.
+View FPS and details instantly.

 ## Phases
 Phase 1 : [CLICK HERE](https://dev1012-lzh.github.io/bmark-1/index.html)